Cumbre Kids values: a message for parents about our children's content

 Hello Parents,

-We understand how important it is to be mindful of what children see and hear.
-That’s why we want to share the foundations that guide the values in our episodes:
+We’re truly grateful for the trust of the families who listen to us, and we understand how much parents care about what their children watch and hear.
+That’s why we want to share the foundations that inspire the values in our episodes.

-Our priority is to create content that families love and that inspires children to live with learning and connection.
+Our #1 priority is to create content that brings families together and that inspires children to live with learning and connection.

 We are not a political organization.

-However, sometimes topics arise that may stir strong feelings or involve tradeoffs between certain values.
+However, in the course of discussing science and featuring scientists from many backgrounds, sometimes topics arise that may stir strong feelings or involve tradeoffs between certain values.
 In these infrequent instances, these are the questions we ask ourselves:

 Does the content include political or controversial messages? (avoid whenever possible)